The order of the sections is mostly in the order of discovery while I researched

 The ECU can be mapped for fuel efficiency, although I haven't found anyone reporting much mpg gains, except for someone that needed an ECU reset.
 Most highway runs on 6th gear get 30mpg.

-Instead of money being first priority, let me choose my favorites, with high aerodynamics, low weight, cramped rear seats, and 2 suitcases of cargo space.
+Include my favorites with high aerodynamics, low weight, cramped rear seats, and 2 suitcases of cargo space.

 The goal is 3 passengers, 2 large suitcases, 2 small suitcases.
 I measured a large suitcase, and it's 4.7 cubic feet.
 Having a free rear seat would allow 2 large suitcases standing behind the passenger seat if it is slid forward.
 That leaves the hatch/trunk/frunk for the smaller suitcases.